 With the BAMF performance acronym, Musk attempts to explain the Semi’s abilities.
 Without any load in the trailer, the Tesla Semi would go from 0 to 60mph in 5 seconds.
 With an 80,000-pound cargo weight, the Semi is expected to go from 0 to 60mph in 20 seconds.
 Going up a hill, up a 5% grade, while the normal diesel trucks would go 45 miles per hour, the Tesla Semi would nip the 65mph range up the same hill, carrying the maximum load.
-Over a 500-mile range at gross vehicle weight (GVW) and highway speed, on full charge, it is estimated that the Tesla Semi would comfortably deliver its cargo at the desired destination and return, without requiring the need to refuel.
+Over a 500-mile range at gross vehicle weight (GVW) and highway speed, on a full charge, it is estimated that the Tesla Semi would comfortably deliver its cargo at the desired destination and return, without requiring the need to refuel.
 This is taking into consideration, Tesla states, that most routes are 250 miles or less.

-Safety features for the Semi include positioning for the lowest centre of gravity for the driver, the prevention of jackknifing, automatic emergency braking, automatic lane keeping, and the Semi AI’s automatic call to emergency response services in the case of driver breakdown.
+Safety features for the Semi include positioning for the lowest centre of gravity for the driver, the prevention of jackknifing, automatic emergency braking, automatic lane keeping, and the Semi AI’s automatic call to emergency response services the case of driver breakdown.
 Through the Tesla mobile app, drivers and maintenance crew would have access to remote diagnostics, the ability to predict when the Semi requires maintenance, location tracking and instant communication with dispatch.

 With Tesla planning to install solar-powered mega chargers worldwide, truck drivers can expect to have the trucks charged either at the point of movement or while making deliveries at the targeted destination.
 Present estimates are that the cost of electricity would be 7 cents per kilowatts per hour.

 Finally, Tesla provides the guarantee that the drivetrain for the Semi would be one million miles.
-This means that barring unforeseen events, the Tesla Semi is expected to run for one million miles without any breakdown or downtime.
-This, Musk, explains is achieved through the Semi having four independent motors, with the ability to run efficiently on two.
+This means that barring unforeseen events, and the Tesla Semi is expected to run for one million miles without any breakdown or downtime.
+This Musk, explains is achieved through the Semi having four independent motors, with the ability to run efficiently on two.

 And then in adverse weather conditions.
 One trucker questions the ability of the Semi to maintain optimal performance in snowy conditions.
 This doubt might not be unfounded.
 There have been instances of decline in battery capacity in electric cars during snowfall.